The upcoming FMCSA’s ELD mandate has received a lot of attention during the last couple of months.

 After the ELD mandate becomes mandatory, you will have 8 days to replace your electronic logging devices if you find that they are not compliant with the FMCSA’s requirements and standards.

-You can also request a free ELD demo of the KeepTruckin ELD solution.
+You can request a free ELD demo of the KeepTruckin ELD solution and experience how it can help your business.